Nessi-datatool/nessi/docs/data_catalog_integration.md

 1. Track data quality over time
 2. Share quality information with other teams
-3. Build data quality dashboards using your data catalog
+3. Generate comprehensive data quality reports

 To publish quality metrics, you need to: